Henry L. Pierce: Ownership of Walter Baker & Company

-Death
+Later life and death

+Later in his life, his sight began to fail.
+His doctors prescribed that he should spend most of his time outside, so he bought a yacht and crossed the Atlantic thirty-five times, visiting most famous places in Europe at the time.

-Pierce died in Boston on December 17, 1896.
+Pierce died from a cold that struck him with paralysis while on a trip to Chicago on December 17, 1896.
 His interment was in Dorchester South Burying Ground on Dorchester Avenue in Dorchester Lower Mills.

 Upon his death, Henry Lillie Pierce remembered each of his employees with a gift of $100.
 His public bequests included one to Harvard that, at the time, was the largest such gift the college had ever received.
 Pierce also left equal sums to the Museum of Fine Arts, the Massachusetts Institute of Technology, the Massachusetts General Hospital and the Homeopathic Hospital, and it was said that "not in a long time has there been known such generous remembrances of public institutions and charities as in the provisions of his will."

 In 1896, the City of Boston named the intersection of Dorchester Avenue and Washington and Adams Streets in Dorchester Lower Mills "Pierce Square" in memory of Henry Lillie Pierce.
 Today, few residents of the area know that this is the official name of the Lower Mills intersection, nor are they familiar with the myriad accomplishments of the man for whom it was named.